By Brian Greet, MD

 Faculty Peer Reviewed

 It seems like a simple enough history: an 18 year old with a past medical history significant for GBS.
-They probably gave him some antibiotics for a Group …
+They probably gave him some antibiotics for …